michaeldyrynda/laravel-efficient-uuid/README.md

 > **Note**: This package purposely does not use [package discovery](https://laravel.com/docs/5.8/packages#package-discovery), as it makes changes to the MySQL schema file, which is something you should explicitly enable.

-MySQL and SQLite are the only supported connection types, only because I've no experience with other drivers.
-I welcome any pull requests to implement this functionality for other database drivers.
+MySQL and SQLite are the only supported connection types, although I welcome any pull requests to implement this functionality for other database drivers.

 Note that `doctrine/dbal` does not appear to support changing existing `uuid` fields, and doing so would cause your existing values to be truncated in any event.